 If you miss the deadline for special enrollment, new parents may have to wait until the next open enrollment period to add a newborn to health insurance.

-Contact your employer’s health plan administrator before your child’s birth to learn how and when to add your infant to the plan.
+Before the child arrives, it’s wise to contact your employer’s health plan administrator to learn how and when to add your infant to the plan.
 Knowing those details ahead of time will make the process easier once the baby has arrived.